HONEST COMPARISON

 |---|---|---|

-| Primary output | Skyyn Score (0–100) + 4 sub-scores | Progress photos + AI skin analysis |
+| Primary output | Skyyn Score (0–100) + 4 sub-scores + product label reports | Progress photos + AI skin analysis |

 | Positioning | Honest scoring, no flattery | Track routines, hit goals, share progress |

-| Framing | Explicitly aesthetic, not medical | Tracker / community, with some medical-adjacent features |
+| Framing | Explicitly aesthetic scoring | Tracker / community with broader skin-tracking features |

-| Focus areas scored | Glow, Texture, Pores, Evenness (each 0–100) | Varies by feature; see their docs for current list |
+| Focus areas scored | Luminosity, Microtexture, Pore Visibility, Tone Uniformity (each 0–100) | Varies by feature; see their docs for current list |

 | Weekly progress comparison | Score deltas shown after every scan | Side-by-side photo comparisons |